kokerinks/tp/docs/UserGuide.md

 ![Uiannotated](images/Uiannotated.png)

 * **Menu Bar**: At the top, you'll find the File and Help options.
-Use these for quick access to saving options, closing the application, and seeking help.
+Use these for quick access to closing the application and seeking help.
 * **Command Input**: This is the text field at the bottom of the GUI where you enter commands to interact with SweetRewards.
 * **Catalogue Panel**: Displays the list of items available in your bakery along with their corresponding points.
 * **Member List Panel**: Shows all the members of your loyalty program along with their details like contact number, membership tier, and accumulated points.
 * **Member Orders Panel**: When you select a member, this panel will show all their past orders including the date, items purchased, and the points earned from each order.
   * Update on Selection: The panel updates to show a member's orders only when a new member is selected from the Member List Panel.
   * Re-Selection for Refresh: To view updated order information following a change (like a new order addition), you must re-select the member.
-  * Persistent Display: If a member is deleted or all data is cleared, the Member Orders Panel may still show the last viewed order history until a new member is clicked or the application is refreshed.
+  * Persistent Display: If a member is deleted or all data is cleared, the orders panel may still show the last viewed order history until a new member is clicked or the application is refreshed.

 --------------------------------------------------------------------------------------------------------------------